2024sabuhiabbasov/unit2_2022-project/README.md

 | 5 | Connect the raspberry pi and the sensor | To get temperature and humidity from the sensor | 1hr | Dec 8 | C|
 |6| Create flowchart for getting temperature and humidity data| To illustrate the code in a clearer picture|20 min| Dec11| B|

-**Table 2** This table shows the record of tasks from the begining of creating this wallet until the end when the wallet is completed.
+**Table 2** This table shows the record of tasks from the begining of creating this project until the end when the temperature and humidity is received and the analysis is completed.
 The table consists of the task number, planned action, planned outcome, the time taken to do the task, the date, and the criterion of the task(A,B,C,D).

 # Criteria C: Development